Shoshone Education & Research Center—SHEAR

 The facilities include the main buildings, 2 bunkhouses, and 1 permanent trailer.
 The facilities can comfortably accommodate groups as large as 22 students, plus faculty and teaching assistants.

 One wing of the main buildings [see map] has a large kitchen and common area for meals, meetings, socializing, and study.
 The kitchen is fully equipped with two ranges, a refrigerator, microwave, cookware, coffee makers, dishes, and tableware.
 The other wing has a shower and two guestrooms with bunk beds; one of the rooms can accommodate six people, the other four.
-The Lauren Wright trailer, which is available in some instances, has a large bedroom and full bath, a small bedroom and half bath, and a complete kitchen.
+The Lauren Wright trailer, which is available in some instances, has a large bedroom and full bath, a small bedroom and half bath, a hide-a-bed sofa, and a small kitchen.

 Each bunkhouse has a shower and can accommodate 6 people.
 All bunk beds have mattresses or foam pads.
 Each person needs to bring a sleeping bag.
 The bathroom in the north bunkhouse has been completely renovated and now features a new shower and other facilities.
 You can also set up tents in the back yard east of the main buildings.